Sachein

 Sachein is a 2005 Indian Tamil-language romantic comedy film directed by John Mahendran and produced by Kalaipuli S. Thanu.
-The film stars Vijay in the titular role, alongside Genelia, Bipasha Basu, Vadivelu, Santhanam and Raghuvaran.
-It is an adaptation of Mahendran's 2002 Telugu film Neetho with minor changes and marked the Tamil debut of Bipasha.
-The score and soundtrack d by Devi Sri Prasad.
+The film stars Vijay in the titular role, alongside Genelia, Bipasha Basu (in her Tamil debut), Vadivelu, Santhanam and Raghuvaran.
+It is an adaptation of the director's 2002 Telugu film Neetho with minor changes.
+The score and soundtrack were composed by Devi Sri Prasad with cinematography by Jeeva and editing by V. T. Vijayan.
+The film released on 14 April 2005.

 Plot

-Sachein, a carefree and happy-going guy, joins a college in Ooty and falls for Shalini immediately on seeing her in first sight.
-Shalini studies in the same college as Sachein and is considered a popular and beautiful student, while also being a short-tempered and arrogant girl with an upper-middle class status.
-Sachein learns all of this information about her from Arnold aka Ayyasamy, a man who has studied in the college for about nine years and keeps studying there because he thinks that students should give their respect to their college professors, while also informing Sachein that there are so many boys trying to impress her.
+Sachein, a carefree and happy-going guy, joins a college in Ooty and falls for Shalini immediately on seeing her at first sight.
+Shalini studies in the same college as Sachein and is considered a popular and beautiful student, while also being a short-tempered and arrogant girl with an upper-middle-class status.
+Sachein learns this information about her from Arnold aka Ayyasamy, a man who has studied at the college for about nine years and keeps doing so because he thinks that students should give respect to their college professors, while also informing Sachein that many boys are trying to impress her.
 This makes Sachein take a different route, and he starts mocking Shalini in front of her, which irritates her.
-Slowly, they both become good friends after Sachein saved her father in a bike accident.
+Slowly, they both become good friends after Sachein saves her father in a bike accident.

-Santhanam, who is another student in the college, also loves Shalini, but he feels jealous seeing her and Sachein being good friends and decides to separate them.
-Santhanam writes in one of the walls of the college that Sachein loves Shalini, and this angers Shalini as she misunderstands that Sachein has done it.
-Shalini shouts at Sachein, who informs her that he is so outspoken and does not want to write in the college wall to convey his love, which makes Shalini realize her mistake.
-To her surprise, Sachein informs that, although he has not written it, the content present on the wall is true, which means that he is in love with Shalini.
+Santhanam, another student in the college, also loves Shalini, but he feels jealous upon seeing her and Sachein being good friends and decides to separate them.
+Santhanam writes on one of the walls of the college that Sachein loves Shalini, and this angers Shalini as she misunderstands that Sachein has done it.
+Shalini shouts at Sachein, who informs her that he is so outspoken and does not want to write on the college wall to convey his love, which makes Shalini realize her mistake.
+To her surprise, Sachein informs her that, although he had not written it, the content on the wall is true, which means that he is in love with Shalini.
 This again angers Shalini, and she shouts at him that she considered him only as a good friend and that she was not in love with him.
 Later, Shalini overhears Sachein challenging Santhanam that Shalini will convey her love within the next 30 days, as their college years will be completed by then.
 Shalini challenges Sachein that she will never fall in love with him.